Northshore Debate Series 2

 Please put me on the email chain: eriodd@d219.org.

-I was the Head Debate Coach at Niles West High School for twelve years.
-I'm currently an Assistant Debate Coach for Niles West.
+I'm currently an assistant debate coach for Niles North High School.
+I was the Head Debate Coach at Niles West High School for twelve years and an assistant debate coach at West for one year.
 I also work at the University of Michigan summer debate camps.
-Debated policy debate in high school for six years at New Trier Township High School. #gotrevs (always already a preclusion...don't worry).
+I competed in policy debate at the high school level for six years at New Trier. #gotrevs (always already a preclusion...don't worry).

 Education: